ForeverScape/ForeverScapeCore/readme.md

 ##ForeverScape##
-###Artwork So Large You Can't See it Without Special Software ###
+###Artwork So Large You Need Special Software Just To See It###

+Over five years in the making, the ForeverScape is over two football fields in length.
+Some have asked, why not use an API like Google Maps?
+Well, it is periodic and the left side matches the right side, so the math does not apply.
+This open source solution is an invitation for developers to create their own journey through the ForeverScape.

+###Live Demo: http://staging.foreverscape.com###

 ####*"It Goes Until I do"* ####

-Developers are invited to expand on the already five-year-old artwork with no end in sight.
-Spanning over two football field in length, this microcosm of reality is more than anyone bargained for.
-How far are you willing to take it?

-###Live Demo: http://staging.foreverscape.com###

 <br/>
 <br/>